BiP (software)

 BiP is a freeware instant messaging application developed by Lifecell Ventures Cooperatief U.A., a subsidiary of Turkcell incorporated in the Netherlands.
-It allows users to send text messages, voice messages and video calling, and it can be downloaded from App Store, Google Play, and Huawei AppGallery.
+It allows users to send text messages, voice messages and video calling, and it can be downloaded from the App Store, Google Play, and Huawei AppGallery.
 BiP has over 53 million users worldwide, and was first released in 2013.

+Functions

 BiP is a secure, and free communication platform.
-BiP allows making video and audio call, allow sharing images, videos and location.
-BiP also include instant translations to 106 languages and exchange rates.
+BiP allows making video and audio calls, allows sharing images, videos and location.
+BiP includes instant translations to 106 languages and exchange rates.
 President Erdoğan's Communications Office opposed WhatsApp's enforcement of its updated privacy policy and announced that Erdoğan left WhatsApp and opened an account in Telegram and BiP.
 The Turkish Ministry of National Defense has announced that it will move information groups to BiP for the same reason.

+Others

+Banglalink announced a BiP messenger partnership in Bangladesh The Communications Office of President Erdoğan opposed WhatsApp's enforcement of its updated privacy policy and announced that Erdoğan left WhatsApp and opened an account in Telegram and BiP.
+The Turkish Ministry of National Defense has announced that it will move information groups to BiP for the same reason.

+The CEO of BiP is Burak Akinci.

-Burak AKINCI is CEO of BiP.
-The number of download of the app is 80 million globally.
+The number of downloads of the app is 80 million globally.